Home Mold

 find-test-data

 Resolve concrete test data for the workflow’s inputs.
-Read the upstream data-flow / interface brief, and for each workflow input search the IWC corpus and public sources for data that matches its Galaxy collection shape and datatype.
+Read the interface brief for each input’s Galaxy shape and datatype, and the source summary for the data the source itself names — then search IWC fixtures and public sources for data that matches.
 Emit test-data-refs.json: one entry per input, each carrying a URL or path plus the expected shape, ready for implement-galaxy-workflow-test to stage.

 This Mold is the first leg of the harness’s test-data-resolution branch.
 It resolves what it can and reports gaps; the harness routes any unresolved input to the user-supplied fallthrough.
 Deciding to ask the user is a harness concern, not this Mold’s — its job is an honest, source-backed match.